 Until recently, the German HCI research landscape had been relatively sparsely populated.
-Virtually no research groups contributed consistently to top international conferences such as CHI.
-This paper aims, on the one hand, to explain how our Media Computing Group, established in 2003, went from an initial broad research vision to creating successful contributions in many fields of HCI, from theories and algorithms, to toolkits and testbeds, to ways to capture lessons learned as design patterns.
-In this, we hope both to interest partners around the world to get in contact with us to exchange ideas, and to inspire new labs defining and implementing their own research programme.
+Virtually no research groups contributed consistently to international top conferences such as CHI.
+This paper aims to, on the one hand, explain how our Media Computing Group, established in 2003, went from an initial broad research vision to creating successful contributions in many fields of HCI, from theories and algorithms, to toolkits and testbeds, to ways to capture lessons learned as design patterns.
+In this, we hope to both interest partners around the world to get in contact with us to exchange ideas, and inspire new labs defining and implementing their own research program.